TasinIshmam/TasinIshmam/README.md

 - 🌱 I'm learning about databases, system design, cloud computing, and type systems.

-- 🚴‍♂️ I love traveling, photography and reading good books.
+- 🚴‍♂️ I love traveling, photography and reading.

 - ⚡ I have a [blog](https://tasinishmam.com/posts/) where I geek out about technology.